A Complete Review of Robert Zemeckis' work

 My two cents:

-Basically, it is a rather straight-forward thriller which was sometimes compared to Hitchcok's work, even though it never reached that level.
+Basically, it is a rather straightforward thriller which was sometimes compared to Hitchcok's work, even though it never reached that level.
 Apparently, Zemeckis filmed this while production on 'Cast Away' was shut down.
 Indeed, Tom Hanks needed to lose some weight for his character.
 Anyway, I thought it was a pretty good flick with some solid directing.
 Indeed, Zemeckis managed to create a nice tensed mood.
 Furthermore, back in those days, Michelle Pfeiffer was a major A list actress and provided a solid performance.
 Concerning Harrison Ford, I wasn't completely convinced though.
 I mean, it was really neat to see him in a thriller like this which was something really different than his usual fair and his character was also really interesting and completely different than his typical heroes.
 Unfortunately, it was pretty obvious that there was something fishy about this guy and that was the main issue with this movie.
 Indeed, it is all mood and no substance whatsoever and, as a result, even though the whole thing was rather entertaining, it was also highly predictable and not really interesting.
-Still, it remains a solid thriller.
+It is still a solid thriller though.

 My rating: 06/10